 We will review the use of PVC additives and move towards more sustainable additives systems.

-- Additives Task Force to work out robust criteria for the ‘sustainable use of additives’, with status report by end 2012.
+2. Robust criteria for the ‘sustainable use of additives’ to be developed, with status report by end 2012. > achieved in 2014

-- Validation of the robust criteria for the ‘sustainable use of additives’, in conjunction with the downstream value chain, with status report by end 2014.
+3. Validation of the robust criteria for the ‘sustainable use of additives’ in conjunction with the downstream value chain, with status report by end 2014. > partially achieved

-- Other PVC additive producers and the downstream value chain will be invited to participate in the ‘sustainable additives’ initiative.
+4. Other PVC additive producers and the downstream value chain will be invited to participate in the ‘sustainable additives’ initiative. > ongoing

 Challenge Four: Sustainable Energy & Climate Stability